justinblaber/camera_calib_python/README.md

 refiner = OpenCVCheckerRefiner(hw_min=5, hw_max=15, cutoff_it=20, cutoff_norm=1e-3)
 ```

-4) Get images and respective camera and pose indices from the file name
+4) Get images and respective camera and calibration board indices from the file name

 ```python